-All in all, it is unlikely that any single measure of underlying inflation can be held up as the 'best' measure at all times and in all countries.
-The relative usefulness of different measures may change depending on the nature of the shocks, suggesting that central banks and other analysts should look at a range of measures of inflation in assessing inflation developments.
-Trimmed mean measures, calculated to reflect the characteristics of the distribution of price changes within each country, should have a reasonably prominent place in any suite of measures, although there will be no substitute for detailed analysis of all the factors driving the CPI at any point in time.
+Although our results suggest that trimmed mean measures are useful indicators of underlying inflation pressures, we cannot rule out the possibility that further research will suggest additional improvements to the calculation of these measures.
+In addition, it is unlikely that any single measure of underlying inflation can be held up as the 'best' measure at all times and in all countries.
+The relative usefulness of different measures may change depending on the nature of prevailing shocks, suggesting that central banks and other analysts should look at a range of measures of inflation in assessing inflation developments.
+Our results suggest that trimmed mean measures should have a reasonably prominent place in any suite of measures, although there will be no substitute for detailed analysis of all the factors driving the CPI at any point in time.